jessezach/RobotEyes/README.md

 You can move selected images in a testcase by selecting images and clicking on "Baseline Images" button.</br>
 You can also move all images of test cases by selecting the test cases you want to baseline and clicking on "Baseline Images" button.</br>

-Note: You need to have gevent library installed in the machine to be able to use eyes server.</br>
+**Note: You need to have gevent library installed in the machine to be able to use eyes server.**</br>

 ## Pabot users
-Visual tests can be executed in parallel using pabot.
-However there may be issues with the auto-generated report after the tests have finished.
-A workaround can be to generate the report using `reportgen --baseline=<baseline images folder> --results=<results folder>` to ensure it has no discrepancies.
+Visual tests can be executed in parallel using pabot to increase the speed of execution.
+Generate the report using `reportgen --baseline=<baseline images folder> --results=<results folder>` after running the tests.

 ## Contributors:
 [Adirala Shiva](https://github.com/adiralashiva8) Contributed in creating a robotmetrics inspired reporting for RobotEyes.</br>